Armistice of Cassibile: Text of the armistice

 That evening Castellano met with Allied officers to discuss what the Italian Government should do.
 General Harold Alexander presided over the meeting with Smith, Lowell Ward Rooks, and John K. Cannon (commander 12th Air Force USAAF), Brigadier General Patrick W. Timberlake (of Mediterranean Air Command), Strong, and General Lyman Lemnitzer (Deputy Chief of Staff, 15th Army Group).

+Relations with Japan

+Tripartite Pact ally Japan felt betrayed by Italy's decision to leave the war, although relations were already poor due to Japanese demands for Italy to surrender its concessions in China to the Wang Jingwei puppet regime.
+In September 1943, Japanese forces forcibly took over Italian settlements in China (the Peking legation, and its concessions at Shanhai Pass and Tianjin), confiscated Italian naval vessels, and started to intern Italian nationals across Asia, including diplomats.
+Some Italian soldiers and sailors who declared loyalty to Italian Social Republic continued fighting alongside Japanese and German personnel.